GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-waterbodies-landsat/_history.md

 Polygon names (geohashes) are not maintained between v1 and v2 of DEA Waterbodies.
 As in v1, v2 waterbody polygons are named according to the centroid of each polygon, which may have moved between versions.
 Note that characters at the end of a geohash string represent increasing precision in the accompanying latitude/longitude coordinate pair, so while the geohash is not directly maintained between versions, it is likely that they will be similar, with only the last few characters varying due to slight differences in the polygon centroids.

 In order to prevent polygon identifiers being mixed up between versions, we have introduced explicit version numbers to each unique ID.
 This has also been applied retrospectively to v1 so that all DEA Waterbodies polygons are now named with a geohash and a version number.
-For example, in v1, Kati Thanda was originally `r4ctk0hzm`.
-In v1.1, the long-term release of v1, Kati Thanda was `r4ctk0hzm_v1`.
-In v2 Kati Thanda is `r4ctum36x_v2`.
+For example, in v1, Kati Thanda-Lake Eyre was originally `r4ctk0hzm`.
+In v1.1, the long-term release of v1, Kati Thanda-Lake Eyre was `r4ctk0hzm_v1`.
+In v2 Kati Thanda-Lake Eyre is `r4ctum36x_v2`.